leapcode/bitmask-dev/docs/hacking/osx.rst

 Formula instructs homebrew to fetch a tar.gz with this last folder, so first step is preparing the tarball::

-  tar cvzf bitmask-`cat pkg/next-version`.tar.gz dist/bitmask-`cat pkg/next-version`
+  cd dist && tar cvzf bitmask-`cat ../pkg/next-version`.tar.gz bitmask-`cat pkg/next-version`

 If you already uploaded a bundle with that version, make sure that you rename it to include a patch version before uploading it::

-  scp bitmask-`cat pkg/next-version` downloads.leap.se:./client/osx/internal/
+  scp dist/bitmask-`cat pkg/next-version` downloads.leap.se:./client/osx/internal/

 Then the ``version`` file needs to be changed in the Formula.
 The ``sha256`` field has also to be updated, you can get the value with::